ecaldesi/DSproject/README.md

 # Data Structures Final Project
-By Elisabetta Caldesi, Sophie Lancaster, Brianna Hoelting and Anthony DiFalco.
+**Authors:** Elisabetta Caldesi, Sophie Lancaster, Brianna Hoelting and Anthony DiFalco.

 USAGE
 ----------

 Download the API Client library (this was tested on MAC OS) using the following instructions:
-- Download pip installer in Terminal using the following command: sudo easy_install pip
+- Download pip installer in Terminal using the following command: `sudo easy_install pip`
-- Download the Google API client using the following command: sudo pip install --upgrade google-api-python-client
+- Download the Google API client using the following command: `sudo pip install --upgrade google-api-python-client`
-- Clone our project repository using the following command: git clone https://ecaldesi@gitlab.com/ecaldesi/cse20312.git
+- Clone our project repository using the following command: `git clone https://github.com/ecaldesi/DSproject``
 - After successfully cloning the repository make sure the following files are in your folder:
-  - Script.cpp
+  - script.cpp
   - createHTML.py
   - webLoader.py
   - googleImg.py